CWKSC/cwksc.github.io/content/multidocs/artificial-intelligence/fundamental/classification/decision-tree/README.md

 For the above example, the misclassification rate for the dataset $ D $ is $ 1/4(1-1) + 3/4(1-2/3) = 1/4 $

-Problem?
-Choose the splitting attribute that minimizes the misclassification rate may noy be global optimal.
+Problem: Choose the splitting attribute that minimizes the misclassification rate may noy be *Global Optimal*.
 (Issue of greedy algorithm, a.k.a locally optimal) It neglects the distribution of the class values of misclassified instances.
 It only considers the majority class.

-Solution?
-Use other metrics like Gini index, entropy, or information gain to find the best splitting attribute.
+Solution: Use other metrics like Gini index, entropy, or information gain to find the best splitting attribute

 ## Classification